BdR76/CSVLint/docs/readme.md

 datatypes, and it is meant as a starting point for further processing in [R-Studio](https://www.rstudio.com/products/rstudio/).

+### Python ###

+Generates a [Python](https://www.python.org/) script to read the csv data file as a dataframe.
+It contains the required scripting for the appropriate datatypes, and it is meant as just a starting point for further script development.

-Note that the generated script doesn't handle any data errors, you'll need to write additional code to suit your data processing needs.
+Note that the generated scripts doesn't handle all possible data errors, you'll need to write additional code to suit your data processing needs.

 Settings